by Daniel Gawthrop

 FIC037000 FICTION / Political

 Publication Date: April 22, 2023

-Escaping in 1990, he returns to the US, building a new life on his growing understanding of his homosexuality, when he learns a secret about his family’s history in Burma.
-Motivated by this knowledge decades later, Min decides to return to Burma — now Myanmar — to document a new wave of religious persecution and ethno-nationalism.
-Still haunted by the events of ’88, and knowing his ex-girlfriend is being released from prison, Min must come to terms with his actions while seeking the truth about the double he met on a battlefield a lifetime ago.
+Escaping in 1990, he returns to Los Angeles, where he builds a new life based on his acceptance of his homosexuality while adjusting to the shock of discovering his father’s secret history in Burma.
+Decades later, a new wave of religious persecution and ethno-nationalism in the country now known as Myanmar compels him to return.
+Still haunted by the events of ’88, and knowing his ex-girlfriend is to be released from prison, Min must come to terms with his actions while seeking the truth about the double he met on a battlefield a lifetime ago.

 “A vivid, passionate and compassionate page-turner in which political turmoil and oppression acts as an unwitting catalyst for self-realization.
 The ongoing situation in Myanmar lends Daniel Gawthrop's novel continuing relevance and poignancy.
 Compelling, imaginative, timely, and gutsy.”